Temple for Hanuman in the middle of “Bindu Sarovar” sarovar

 The following description of Ayodhya is taken from the report of Archaeological Survey of India - 1862-3, vol.1, p.321:-

-The present city of Ayodhya, is virtually confined to the north-east corner of the old city.
-It is just two miles in length by about three quarters of a mile in breadth; at one time not even half of this extent was occupied by building, and the whole place waswearing a look of decay.
+The present city of Ayodhya is virtually confined to the northeast corner of the old city.
+It is just two miles in length by about three-quarters of a mile in breadth; at one time not even half of this extent was occupied by buildings, and the whole place was wearing the look of decay.

 There are no high mounds of ruins, covered with broken statues and sculptured pillars, which generally mark the sites of similar ancient cities when they decay.
-There were only low irregular mass of rubbish heaps, from which all the bricks have been removed for constructing the houses in the neighboring city of Faizabad.
-This city -which is two miles and a-half in length, by one mile in breadth - was built chiefly with materials salvaged from the ruins of Ayodhya.
-The two cities together occupy an area of nearly six square miles, or just about one-half of the probable size of the ancient Capital ruled by Sri Rama.
+There was only a low irregular mass of rubbish heaps, from which all the bricks had been removed for constructing the houses in the neighboring city of Faizabad.
+This city -which is two miles and a half in length, by one mile in breadth - was built chiefly with materials salvaged from the ruins of Ayodhya.
+The two cities together occupy an area of nearly six square miles or just about one-half of the probable size of the ancient Capital ruled by Sri Rama.
 In Faizabad, the only building of any importance then was the one in which the famous trial of Warren Hastings was held.
 Faizabad was the capital of the first Nawabs of Oudh, but it was deserted by Asaf-ud-daolah in A.D.
 1775.

 Sri Rama’s residence